datacarpentry/image-processing/episodes/03-opencv-images.md

 ~~~
 {: .python}

-First, we load and display the original image.
-Then we use array slicing to
-create a new image with our selected area and then display the new image.

-We can also change the values in an image, as shown in the last section of the
-preceding program.
 First, we sample the color at a particular location of the
 image, saving it in a NumPy array named `c`, a 1 × 1 × 3 array with the blue,
 green, and red color values for the pixel located at *(x = 90, y = 330)*.
 Then,
 with the `img[60:150, 135:480] = c` command, we modify the image in the